Nonlocal Josephson diode effect in minimal Kitaev chains: Local and nonlocal Josephson effect

 At $\Delta_{\rm M}\neq t_{\rm M}$, the supercurrent across the left junction $I_{\rm L}$ develops an intriguing anomalous behavior that varies with $\phi_{\rm L,R}\neq0$.
 See Figs.\,\ref{Fig3}(c-f).
 The most notorious feature is that $\phi_{\rm R}\neq n\pi$ gives rise to $I_{\rm L}(\phi_{\rm L}=n\pi)\neq0$ with $n\in\mathbb{Z}$ and it is not symmetric about $\phi_{\rm L}=\pi$ anymore, which are consequences of the asymmetric Andreev spectrum shown in Figs.\,\ref{Fig2}(e-h).
 This implies that, even at $\phi_{\rm L}=0$, a supercurrent across the left junction $I_{\rm L}$ emerges and is controlled by the superconducting phase difference across the right junction $\phi_{\rm R}$, signalling the so-called nonlocal JE which was initially predicted in systems with conventional superconductors \cite{Pillet_2019}.
+This nonlocal JE requires multiple terminal and does not appear in a two-terminal Josephson junction.
 The sawtooth profile of $I_{\rm L}$ also occurs away from $\phi_{\rm L}=\pi$ [Figs.\,\ref{Fig3}(d,f)] due to the shifted zero-energy crossing in the ABSs when $t_{\rm M}\neq\Delta_{\rm M}$.
 See Figs.\,\ref{Fig2}(e-h) and Figs.\,\ref{Fig1EM}.
 It is worth noting that, having $I_{\rm L}(\phi_{\rm L}=0,\phi_{\rm R}\neq n\pi)\neq0$ in Figs.\,\ref{Fig3}(c-f) also means that a $\phi_{\rm L,0}$-Josephson junction is realized at $\Delta_{\rm M}\neq t_{\rm M}$ \cite{RevModPhys.76.411,RevModPhys.77.935,PhysRevLett.101.107005}.
-At $\phi_{\rm L}=0$, the current as a function of $\phi_{\rm R}$ can develop a $\pi$-shift for $t_{\rm M}>\Delta_{\rm M}$ [Figs.\,\ref{Fig3}(e,f)], leading to a $\pi$-junction \cite{RevModPhys.77.935}.
+At $\phi_{\rm L}=0$, the current as a function of $\phi_{\rm R}$ can develop a $\pi$-shift for $t_{\rm M}>\Delta_{\rm M}$ [Figs.\,\ref{Fig3}(e,f)], leading to a $\pi$-junction \cite{RevModPhys.77.935,PhysRevB.111.184515}.
 Moreover, there are also signals of a $\phi$-junction behavior \cite{PhysRevB.57.R3221,PhysRevB.67.220504,PhysRevLett.133.226002,PhysRevB.111.064502}, where the current $I_{\rm L}$ passes through zero neither at $\phi_{\rm L}=0,2\pi$ nor $\phi_{\rm L}=\pi$ [Figs.\,\ref{Fig3}(d,f)].
 Yet another important effect of $\phi_{\rm L,R}\neq0$ and $t_{\rm M}\neq\Delta_{\rm M}$ is that the maximum positive and negative values of $I_{\rm L}$ over $\phi_{\rm L}\in(0,2\pi)$ are not the same [Figs.\,\ref{Fig3}(c-f)], producing a nonreciprocity between the maximum currents that can flow across the left junction.
 As a result, a Josephson setup with three laterally coupled minimal Kitaev chains [Eq.\,(\ref{MKCH})] can realize the nonlocal Josephson effect and nonlocal nonreciprocal Josephson transport only when ECT and CAR in the middle chain are distinct.